You are currently viewing What Are My Rights as a Tenant? A Complete Guide 2026

 You have the right to explain your side.
 The court must hear your case before anyone forces you out.
 A landlord cannot change the locks, shut off your utilities, or move your belongings without a court order.

-Do not panic.
+Call a legal aid office as soon as you get an eviction notice.
+Ask questions.
+Learn your options.
+You may even stop the eviction Do not panic.
 Do not move out too early.
 Stand up for your rights.
 The law gives you a voice and a chance to stay.

+If your home has serious problems, the law gives you the right to speak up.
 Report anything that puts your health or safety at risk.
 This includes mold, broken heaters, gas leaks, unsafe wiring, pests, or plumbing that does not work.
 These are not small issues.
 They can cause harm or damage.

 Start with a written request to your landlord.
 Describe the problem.
 Ask for repairs.
 Keep a copy.
 If they ignore you, contact your local housing or code enforcement office.

 You may also have the right to fix the issue and subtract the cost from your rent.
 This depends on your state.
 Always check the rules first.
+You cannot get punished for reporting real problems.
+The law protects your right to speak up.
+Keep records, take photos, and get help if needed.

 The law protects tenants from retaliation.
 Your landlord cannot raise your rent, evict you, or harass you because you made a complaint or used your legal rights.